Citrix Provisioning supports upgrading to the latest product version from versions starting with 7.6 LTSR.

 - Manual upgrade using reverse imaging

-Citrix strongly recommends that you backup the vDisk if versioning is not used in the upgrade process.
+Citrix strongly recommends backing up the vDisk if versioning is not used in the upgrade process.

-- If the system is running PVS version 7.6.2 (7.6 CU1) or a newer target device, run the new PVS target installer (the same version installed on the target device); this effectively allows the installer to take care of the upgrade.
+- If the system is running Citrix Provisioning version 7.6.2 (7.6 CU1) or a newer target device, run the new target installer.
+It must be the same version installed on the target device.
+This process effectively allows the installer to take care of the upgrade.

-- If the system is running PVS version 7.6.1 or earlier target devices, uninstall the old PVS target device software, reboot, then install the new PVS target device version.
+- If the system is running Citrix Provisioning version 7.6.1 or earlier target devices, uninstall the old target device software.
+Reboot, then install the new Citrix Provisioning target device version.

 For in-place upgrades, a maintenance version of the vDisk is interchangeable with the private image.
-However, Citrix recommends that you take advantage of the PVS versioning to perform an in-place upgrade.
+However, Citrix recommends that you take advantage of Citrix Provisioning versioning to perform an in-place upgrade.

 To perform an in-place upgrade:

 - Create a maintenance version of the vDisk.